How I Deal With Jealousy As A Polyamorous Black Woman

 Starting To Practice Polyamory

 When I started practicing polyamory, I wasn’t sure what it was supposed to be like.
-I mean, one in five Americans have at least tried it, so there has to be some kind of formula or typical setup, right?
+I mean, research shoes that young people are most open to it, so there has to be some kind of formula or typical setup, right?
 Well… sort of.
 Every relationship is so different that there isn’t a one-size-fits-all picture of polyamory.
 For me, it was shaped by my sexuality, emotional needs, and even race.

 A poly relationship isn’t just about sex.
 It’s about breaking the perspective that a lifelong romantic bond can only exist exclusively between two people.
 Instead of having a deep emotional and sexual connection with one person, I had it with two.